 Substance abuse is a “relapsing condition.”
 People who are recovering from this condition are more likely to relapse.
 Recurrence might occur even years after you have stopped using medicines.

 Because there’s a chance you’ll relapse, you’ll need to stay on track with your treatment.
 Your healthcare professional should examine your treatment plan with you and modify it as your needs change.
-Inform your healthcare providers if you have a problem with prescription medicines, including opioids.
+Inform your healthcare providers if you have a problem with prescription medicines, including opioid addiction.
 They can assist you in locating alternative pain control solutions.

 It’s important to remember that relapse doesn’t mean that drug treatment didn’t work.
 Just do not quit trying.
 Call your sponsor, talk to your therapist, attend a meeting, or make a doctor’s appointment.
 Look at what triggered the relapse and what you can do to avoid it in the future.